hmorri32/checks-for-understanding/module-2/backend/week_one.md

 ## Week One - Module 2 Recap

-Fork this respository.
-Answer the questions to the best of your ability.
-Try to answer them with limited amount of external research.
-These questions cover the majority of what we've learned this week (which is a TON!).

-Note: When you're done, submit a PR.

 1. List the five common HTTP verbs and what the purpose is of each verb.

 * **GET POST PUT PATCH DELETE**